 Simmonds was not only a respected plant breeder (besides banana, he also worked on potato and sugar cane), he was also a prolific writer who helped popularize the idea that bananas originated in Southeast Asia.
 In Where our bananas come from, published in 1962 in the New Scientist magazine, he wrote that to answer the question on where cultivated varieties of banana come from, “we must go back to Malaysia several thousand years ago, for it was there that men took the first decisive steps in converting the inedible, wild, seedy bananas of the jungles into the lush, parthenocarpic and sterile fruit that we know today”.

 Fair enough.
 Nobody denies that Southeast Asia is a centre of domestication of banana.
 It’s just that Simmonds — the author of the reference book on bananas — should have known better, if only because a few years earlier he had been in a collecting mission to Southeast Asia and the Pacific.
 During that trip, he visited what is now Papua New Guinea, where he observed a diversity of bananas he had not seen anywhere else.
-The unusual thing about these edible bananas is that like their wild ancestors they have two sets of chromosomes (diploids), whereas most of the bananas cultivated nowadays are triploids, in that they three sets of chromosomes (see From diploids to triploids in The Pacific connection).
+The unusual thing about these edible bananas is that like their wild ancestors they have two sets of chromosomes (diploids), whereas most of the bananas cultivated nowadays are triploids, in that they three sets of chromosomes (see From diploids to triploids).
 Because in Asia edible diploids had been largely displaced by the more productive triploids they had given rise to, Simmonds assumed that the diploids he saw in PNG had been introduced from Southeast Asia early in the domestication process and had owed their survival to the late arrival of triploid bananas.
 Except for the unusual Fei bananas – which Simmonds recognized as having been domesticated in the Pacific because their wild ancestor(s) are not found elsewhere – he could not imagine that bananas tracing their origin to Musa acuminata alone, or hybridized with Musa balbisiana, had been domesticated outside Asia.

 Subsequent genetic analyses and the discovery of 7,000-year-old banana phytoliths at Kuk Swamp in the highlands of PNG, now a UNESCO World Heritage Site, proved Simmonds wrong.
 New Guinea and nearby islands, including the Solomon Islands, are definitely centres of domestication of banana.
 But the story doesn’t stop here.
 Actually it dovetails quite nicely with the message in CIAT’s blog.